samkwok-hkclr/gripper/README.md

-# Vacuum Gripper
+# Gripper

 ## Introduction

-This package provides a vacuum gripper control for RoboStore.
+This package provides a gripper control for dual arm robor in RoboStore.

 ## Prerequisites

-- `ros2_canopen` package
+- socketcan interface installed